RIDOH and DEM Lift Cyanobacteria Advisory at Scott Pond and Remind Rhode Islanders to Be Prepared for Harmful Algae Blooms this Summer

 If you come into contact with water affected by a harmful algae bloom, rinse your skin with clean water immediately then shower and wash your clothes as soon as possible.
 If your pet is exposed, wash it right away and prevent it from licking its fur.
 Call a veterinarian if your animal shows symptoms, including loss of energy, loss of appetite, vomiting, diarrhea, or any unexplained sickness that occurs within a day of exposure.
 People experiencing similar symptoms after contact should seek medical care.

-To report suspected cyanobacteria blooms, contact DEM's Office of Water Resources at?DEM.OWRCyano@dem.ri.gov?and if possible, send a photograph of the reported algae bloom, or call 401-222-4700 Press 6.
+To report suspected cyanobacteria blooms, contact DEM’s Office of Water Resources at DEM.OWRCyano@dem.ri.gov and if possible, send a photograph of the reported algae bloom, or call 401-222-4700 Press 6.
+For more information and the Freshwater Cyanobacteria Tracker Dashboard that lists current advisories and data, visit: www.dem.ri.gov/bluegreen .